 Based on a mutual agreement the ICHS is co-organised by the IEA HIA since 2009, currently via the Safety Task 37.
 The European FCH JU as well as the US DoE endorsed this event as the reference event for hydrogen safety.
 Moreover, the Regulation, Codes and Standards working group of the IPHE organises its special workshop regularly at this conference.

-The 1st ICHS was organised in Pisa, Italy 2005, hosted by University of Pisa.
+The first ICHS was organised in Pisa, Italy 2005, hosted by University of Pisa.
 The 2nd ICHS took place in San Sebastian, Spain 2007, hosted by INASMET.
 The 3rd conference was organised in Ajaccio, Corsica, France 2009 and was hosted by CEA.
 The 4th in 2011 was held in San Francisco, USA.
 The host was Sandia National Laboratories.
 The 5th ICHS (ICHS2013) was held in Brussels with strong support from the European Commission and the 6th edition was held on October 14-17, 2015, in Yokohama, Japan.
 In 2017 the conference was hosted by KIT in Hamburg, Germany, and finally, in 2019, the South Australian government invited the community to Adelaide.

 This unique international meeting point and information exchange platform is open to all hydrogen safety stakeholders – from research, surveillance, authorities, standards developing organisations, industry, insurance companies to funding agencies.
 Therefore and with the free publication of all conference contributions and the worldwide endorsements the ICHS in fact defines and documents the development of the state-of-the-art in hydrogen safety.